 The Agreed Syllabus must be taught from Reception and is linked to the EYFS curriculum through the areas for learning and development.
 Christianity is the main religion taught at this early stage, with other religions drawn on as appropriate.
-They are taught through 'special' themes eg. Special People, Special Places, Special Times etc

 At Key Stage One, RE is predominantly about Christianity, together with 2 units of Judaism and 2 units on Islam.